 Close your eyes and relax.
 Think of your previous exam where you had the fear.
 Notice if you are visualizing it or having negative thoughts about it.

-Put the negative images in a colorful balloon and let go of it.
+Put the negative images in a helium balloon and let go of these.